 The difference between unicellular and multicellular organisms is quite apparent – the number of cells.
 In other words, each and every living species are composed of the cell.
 Based on the number of cells these organisms possess, they can be classifed into:

 - Unicellular Organisms

 - Multicellular Organisms

-They are simple, minute, single-celled organisms, made up of a single cell.
-They are the oldest form of life, which existed about 3.8 million years ago.
-Bacteria, amoeba, Paramecium, archaea, protozoa, unicellular algae, and unicellular fungi are the main groups of unicellular organisms.
+As the name implies, unicellular organisms are made up of a single cell.
+They are the oldest form of life, with fossil records dating back to about 3.8 million years ago.
+Bacteria, amoeba, Paramecium, archaea, protozoa, unicellular algae, and unicellular fungi are examples of unicellular organisms.
 These unicellular organisms are mostly invisible to the naked eye, hence, they are also referred to as microscopic organisms.
-Most of the unicellular organisms are prokaryotes.
+Most of the unicellular organisms are also prokaryotes.